 It wasn’t long before Pierre got his chance; in 1910, while vacationing in Paris again, the McLeans were presented with Pierre’s remarkable narrative about the Hope Diamond – including its renowned curse that brought bad luck upon those who owned it.
 Captivated by the tales of its extraordinary provenance, Evalyn expressed her interest almost immediately; this marked both her and Ned’s entry into what would become an ongoing affair with Cartier jewelry that spanned from 1910 until they died in 1941 and 1947, respectively.

-With Evalyn’s excitement as motivation, negotiations between Pierre and the McLeans began shortly after that, ultimately resulting in an agreement signed in 1912 for just under $180,000 (nearly $4 million today).
+With Evalyn’s excitement as motivation, negotiations between Pierre and the McLeans began shortly after that, resulting in an agreement signed in 1912 for just under $180,000 (nearly $4 million today).
 It remains unknown exactly how much Ned knew about the stone’s cursed past at this time; however, for many years after obtaining it, he often used it as a conversation starter among guests at his parties – constantly pausing before revealing what lay beneath its deep-blue depths – allowing glimpses into yet another dimension of his unique personality.

-There are several theories surrounding why Hindus consider this particular stone sacred—one popular belief suggests that its curse comes from Sita’s curse on any man who possessed her gift without good intentions or respect; another indicates that because blue represents infinity and intelligence, that makes this particular stone special and unique while others speculate that its color symbolizes death or danger due to its blue appearance.
+There are several theories surrounding why Hindus consider this particular stone sacred—one popular belief suggests that its curse comes from Sita’s curse on any man who possessed her gift without good intentions or respect; another indicates that because blue represents infinity and intelligence, it makes this particular stone special and unique while others speculate that its color symbolizes death or danger due to its blue appearance.

 Hope Diamond’s geological history